Chen Duxiu: Difficulties of an independent party and Comintern pressure

 Initially, Chen was insistent on maintaining the CCP's independence.
 However, the political realities of a fractured China, coupled with his party's vulnerability, led him to accept Comintern financial assistance and, eventually, its strategic directives.
 In August 1922, at a special plenary session of the CCP Central Committee at West Lake in Hangzhou, the Comintern delegate Maring pressed for CCP members to join the KMT as individuals.
-Chen and the entire Central Committee—Li Dazhao, Zhang Guotao, Cai Hesen, and Gao Junyu—initially opposed this "bloc within" strategy, fearing it would confuse class organizations and compromise the CCP's independent policy.
+Chen and the entire Central Committee—including Li Dazhao, Zhang Guotao, Cai Hesen, and Gao Junyu—initially opposed this "bloc within" strategy, fearing it would confuse class organizations and compromise the CCP's independent policy.
 However, when Maring framed it as a matter of international discipline, the CCP leadership reluctantly acquiesced.
 Chen secured a concession that Sun Yat-sen revoke the KMT rule requiring personal loyalty oaths and fingerprints, and reorganize the KMT on democratic principles.

 Despite the Hangzhou decision, the CCP initially pursued an alternative alliance with the northern warlord Wu Peifu, moving its headquarters to Beijing in late 1922.
 This strategy collapsed after Wu Peifu's bloody suppression of the Hankow-Beijing Railway Workers Union on 7 February 1923, which decimated the CCP's northern branch.
 Concurrently, Sun Yat-sen had re-established his government in Guangzhou in February 1923.
 These shifts made the KMT a more viable partner, and Chen began to support the United Front strategy more actively.
 At the Third CCP Congress in Guangzhou in June 1923, the "bloc within" policy was officially approved, with Chen himself proposing that CCP members join the KMT to help it expand among workers and peasants.
 He insisted, however, on keeping CCP headquarters in Shanghai, away from direct KMT influence in Guangzhou.